IllangasingheIMDP/ADB-Manager/README.md

 ---

-ADB Connect is maintained with ❤️ by [Your Name](https://github.com/yourusername).
+ADB Connect is maintained with ❤️ by [I.M.D.P.Illangasinghe](https://github.com/IllangasingheIMDP).